What is Banking as a Service (BaaS) and why it’s important to businesses

 New revenue streams

-BaaS lets you monetize financial services.
+BaaS lets you monetize financial services and generate monthly recurring revenue through integrated financial services.
 For example, you could issue branded multi-currency payment cards to your customers and charge a small fee on each transaction, opening up new revenue opportunities.

 Easier global expansion

 You can quickly scale your operations using your BaaS provider's financial licenses and banking relationships.
-This makes entering new markets and offering localized financial products easier since you don’t have to set up a traditional banking presence.
+This makes entering new markets and offering localized financial products easier, as you don't have to establish a traditional banking presence.

 Increased customer stickiness